NVIDIAGameWorks/toolkit-remix/README.md

 ## 1. Duplicate the template (kit-template repo)

-*   Fork [https://gitlab-master.nvidia.com/omniverse/kit-extensions/kit-template](https://gitlab-master.nvidia.com/omniverse/kit-extensions/kit-template) into your own space (i.e https://gitlab-master.nvidia.com/your_username
+* Fork [https://gitlab-master.nvidia.com/omniverse/kit-extensions/kit-template](https://gitlab-master.nvidia.com/omniverse/kit-extensions/kit-template) into your own space (i.e https://gitlab-master.nvidia.com/your_username result should look like below

 ![alt_text](readme_images/new_repo1.png "new_repository")

 * Rename the project and it’s path to be what you want

 ![alt_text](readme_images/new_repo2.png "new_repository")

 * Transfer the project back to the kit-extensions group with it’s new name

 ![alt_text](readme_images/transfer_ownership.png "transfer_ownership")

 Note that if you have permissions problems transferring back, you should ask or another maintainer to give you permissions.

 Note that the new project still has a fork relationship with kit-template, which means it’s possible to submit and merge MRs across the forks.
 One disadvantage of this, is that when you submit a new MR, the target branch will be by default in kit-template (maybe it’s possible to change this)